reiniiriarios/chromaticity-color-utilities/README.md

 For all of the following examples, the same color is used (magenta / 0xFF00FF) to create the color.

+Alpha is optional when available.
+If not defined, it will default to the maximum value for the given bit depth.
+When converting to a space that does not support alpha, it is ignored.
+If converting back, alpha will be set to full opacity.

 ### RGB : Red, Green, Blue

-All values are between 0 and `((2 ** bitDepth) - 1)`.
+All values are between 0 and `(2 ** bitDepth) - 1`.
 With a default bit depth of 8, values are within 0-255.
 A color with a bit depth of 16 will have values ranging from 0-65535.

 ** 8-bit color is sometimes referred to as 24-bit or 32-bit (8 bits per channel, with 32-bit including an alpha channel).
 This package uses the more correct implementation of 32-bit meaning 32 bits per channel, and so generally most use cases would fall between 8 and 16 bit color depth.

-** A special note: Adobe uses 15+1 bit depth for 16-bit color, where the last bit is simply added to the first 15 bits, hence the scale being
+** A special note: Adobe uses 15+1 bit depth for 16-bit color, where the last bit is simply added to the first 15 bits.

 ```ts
 Color.from('rgb',[r, g, b, a?],{